Phi999/Autmoatic-Rocket-in-KSP-with-Python/README.md

 And have fun !

-I made an automatic script in python(using the krpc python library  - connects to ksp on a local server)
+I made an automatic script in python(using the krpc python library  - connects to ksp on a local server) that controls a simple rocket (main.py)
+You need the KRPD mod for KSP + python 2.7 or older + PyCharm(or any other );